fisothemes/LabVIEW-TwinCAT-ADS/README.md

 * **Write and Read Fast**

-If you need sub 100ms read/write speeds you will need to used the Write Fast and Read Fast VIs.
+The general Read/Write shound easily do sub-100ms operationson primitive types and small combound types.
+However, if you need sub-100ms read/write on may symobols (~300+) at once, you will need to used the Write Fast and Read Fast VIs.

 However these come with caveats.

 1. All Strings must have a size of 256 byte e.g. `STRING(255)` or `T_MaxString`